What’s in your purse?

 We’ve all been guilty of carrying too much around with us.
+And if you’re here, you’re ready to organize your purse and reduce your load.

-Plus, carrying around all that extra weight isn’t great for our health.
+Not to mention, carrying around all that extra weight isn’t great for our health.
 That too-heavy purse might be causing back and neck strain, poor posture, and a myriad of problems (hello, pinched nerves).
 Who needs THAT extra hassle?

 If your “excess baggage” is weighing you down, it’s time for a change.
 Let’s get out our purses and go through these ten steps to clean out and organize our bags once and for all!